Social Flycatcher

 Social Flycatcher, Myiozetetes similis primulas.
 Photograph taken within a residential community in Alamos, Sonora, January 2018.
 Photograph and identification courtesy of David F Smith, Alamos, Sonora.

-The Social Flycatcher, Myiozetetes similis primulas, is one of seven subspecies of Social Flycatcher, three of which are found in Mexico.
+The Social Flycatcher, Myiozetetes similis primulas and Myiozetetes similis texenis, are two of seven subspecies of Social Flycatcher, three of which are found in Mexico.
 They are a member of the Tyrannidae Family of Tyrant Flycatchers, which has four hundred twenty-five global members place in one hundred and one genera, and one of four global species of the Myiozetetes Genus.
-They are known in Mexico as bienteveo sociable.
+They are known in Mexico as Bienteveo Sociable.

 The Social Flycatcher is relatively small but stocky in stature.
 They are yellow, black and white with brown underparts and tail, a short, black decurved bill, a bold black and white striped head, and yellow underparts that run from the white throat to the undertail coverts.
 Their iris are brown and their legs are black.
 The sexes are similar with the females being slightly smaller than the males.